 The Council is establishing the Independent Economic Analysis Board to provide the Council with advice and an increased analytical capability to help bring economics to bear on issues within the Council's statutory responsibilities.
-This advisory committee is established as part of a network of advisory committees satisfying the Council's obligation under the Act to establish a Scientific and Statistical Advisory Committee.
-16 U.S.C. §839b(c)(11).
+This advisory committee is established as one of several advisory committees satisfying the Council's obligation under the Act to establish a Scientific and Statistical Advisory Committee.
+16 U.S.C. §839b(c)(11)(Section 4(c)(11)).
 Under section 4(a)(4) of the Act, the terms of the Federal Advisory Committee Act, 5 U.S.C.
 Appendix I, Sections 1-14, apply "to the extent appropriate" to the Council's advisory committees.
-16 U.S.C.
+16 U.S.C. §839b(a)(4).

-3. Objectives and Scope of Activity: The Independent Economic Analysis Board will advise the Council on the appropriate methods of economic analysis for proposed fish protection and mitigation measures and projects as well as other issues within the Council's statutory responsibilities.
-This advice will include the appropriate role and limits of economic analysis in making policy decisions.
+3. Objectives and Scope of Activity: The Independent Economic Analysis Board will advise the Council on the appropriate methods of economic analysis for proposed

+503-222-5161 800-452-5161 Fax: 503-820-2370 fish protection and mitigation measures and projects as well as other issues within the Council's statutory responsibilities.
+This advice will include the appropriate role and limits of economic analysis in making policy decisions and, where applicable, the associated economic costs and benefits of those decisions.
 The Independent Economic Analysis Board will fulfill this role by: